caasi/gd-frontend-202205/README.md

 This is an example frontend project.

-There some problems in this project.
-I am expecting you to fix them in 20 mins.
+There some problems and bad smells in this project.
+I am expecting a candidate to fix them in 20 mins.

 Please send me a PR after you resolve them.